apache/apisix-ingress-controller/docs/FAQ.md

 So far apisix-ingress-controller doesn't support set admin_key for Apache APISIX, so when you deploy your APISIX cluster, admin_key should be removed from config.

 Note since APISIX have two configuration files, the first is config.yaml, which contains the user specified configs, the other is config-default.yaml, which has all default items, config items in these two files will be merged.
 So admin_key in both files should be removed.
 You can customize these two configuration files and mount them to APISIX deloyment.

+5. Failed to create route with `ApisixRoute`?

+When `apisix-ingress-controller` creates a route with CRD, it checks the `Endpoint` resources in Kubernetes (matched by namespace_name_port).
+If the corresponding endpoint information is not found, the route will not be created and wait for the next retry.

+Tips: The failure caused by empty upstream nodes is a limitation of Apache APISIX, related [issue](https://github.com/apache/apisix/issues/3072)

+6. What is the retry rule of `apisix-ingress-controller`?

+If an error occurs during the process of `apisix-ingress-controller` parsing CRD and distributing the configuration to APISIX, a retry will be triggered.

+The delayed retry method is adopted.
+After the first failure, it is retried once per second.
+After 5 retries are triggered, the slow retry strategy will be enabled, and the retry will be performed every 1 minute until it succeeds.